siyuanliii/TETA/README.md

 # Track Every Thing Accuracy
 [Track Every Thing in the Wild](https://arxiv.org/abs/2207.12978) [ECCV 2022].

 This is the official implementation of TETA metric describe in the paper.
+This repo is an updated version of the original [TET repo](https://github.com/SysCV/tet) for TETA metric.

 <img src="figures/figure_1.png" width="600">